yeebenja/Monty-Hall-Problem-Simulator/README.md

 2. The game show participant commits with their initial choice

 The percentage of times the participant wins a car in both cases is then recorded and reported to the user.

+Aside: I just wanted to confirm myself that the Monty Hall Problem is legit! 😆